Last Updated on January 1, 2026

 • A weak and flaky home is much more likely to break apart, especially during ground movement.

 However, with the proper masonry techniques, unreinforced masonry can be strengthened.
 Consequently, your home will become stronger, more valuable, and better able to withstand earthquakes.
 To reinforce masonry, you can add a steel frame that is bolted to the wall or tie the walls to the floor and roof.
+In higher-risk properties, a dedicated unreinforced masonry seismic retrofit project may be recommended.

 Well, adding reinforcement isn’t affordable.
 It can be more expensive to fix a home with damaged walls.
 Because proper repairs and upgrades undergo months/years of closure to rebuild it.

 Even according to the state’s law, it’s necessary to retrofit masonry buildings or walls.
 It’s completely against local building codes to construct unreinforced masonry.
 The unreinforced masonry shear wall design examples are older buildings constructed before the implementation of stricter building regulations.
+Owners planning broader structural upgrades may also review the seismic retrofit program in Los Angeles.

 Read More: Shear Wall – Types, Uses, Advantages